Kidnapping of Jayme Closs: Kidnapping

-Jayme Lynn Closs (born 2005) is the only child of James and Denise Closs of Barron, Wisconsin.
-In October of 2018, Jake Patterson drove to the Closs home to kidnap Jayme Closs.
-Activity in the home deterred him, as he was afraid he would leave witnesses.
+Jayme Lynn Closs (born July 13, 2005) is the only child of James and Denise Closs of Barron, Wisconsin.
+Jake Patterson, who did not know the Closs family, saw Closs in front of her family home waiting for the school bus in September 2018.
+In October, Patterson drove to the Closs home in his first attempt to kidnap her, but was deterred by activity in the home.
 Patterson made a second attempt two days later but again aborted for the same reason.
 On October 15, he made a third visit, this time armed with a shotgun.
 Shortly before 12:53 a.m.
 Central Time (05:53 UTC), Patterson parked his car at the end of the driveway.
 Wearing a black coat and ski mask, he approached the front door of the home, carrying the shotgun.
 James Closs, 56, shone a light on Patterson through a glass pane in the front door.
 Closs apparently mistook him for a police officer and asked him to show him his badge.
 Patterson called out, "Open the fucking door!"
 James responded again by asking Patterson to identify himself.
 Patterson then fired the gun, fatally shooting Closs.
 Forcing his way into the house, Patterson checked every room in the house because he wanted "no witnesses left behind."
 He found the bathroom door locked and began trying to knock it down.
 Inside the bathroom were Denise Closs, 46, and Jayme.
 Denise was comforting Jayme, who was crying loudly.
 At 12:53 a.m., Denise Closs made a 911 call.

 While Denise Closs did not speak, the operator heard a disturbance and yelling before the phone call disconnected.
 When the dispatcher called the number back, they reached the voicemail of Denise.
 Patterson bound Jayme's wrists and ankles using duct tape, then fatally shot Denise Closs.
 He dragged Jayme outside, almost slipping on blood, placed her in the trunk of his car, and drove away.
 The police arrived four minutes after the 911 call.
 Patterson later told investigators that he pulled over 20 seconds down the road from the house.
 Deputies sped by with emergency lights and sirens on.
 Neighbors said they heard two gunshots but dismissed them since hunting was common around their homes.
 After arriving at his cabin, Patterson made Closs change into a different pair of pajamas.

 Less than two weeks after Jayme's abduction, a man burglarized the Closs family home, stealing some of Jayme's clothing.
 He was arrested, but not considered a suspect in the abduction and double murder.